n3rdopolis/rebeccablackos/README.txt

                                                                  is the chroot that gets copied to Phase3, and is on the output ISO files.
         DontRestartBuildoutput(architechture):                   Delete this file to force all deb packages to rebuild for the respective architechture.
 This will increase the build time.
-        DontStartFromScratch(architechture):                     Delete this file to force delete everything included downloaded repositories for the respective architechture, and cause it to start from scratch.
+        DontRestartRustDownload(architechture):                  Delete this file to force build_core to redownload Rust DontStartFromScratch(architechture):                     Delete this file to force delete everything included downloaded repositories for the respective architechture, and cause it to start from scratch.
         DontRestartCargoDownload(architechture):                 Clear the Cargo cache